rails/rails/guides/source/working_with_javascript_in_rails.md

 The bottom form will call the create action on the Users controller.
-Because the form's remote option is set to true, the request will be posted to the users controller as an AJAX request, looking for JavaScript.
+Because the form's remote option is set to true, the request will be posted to the users controller as an Ajax request, looking for JavaScript.
 In order to service that request, the create action of your controller would look like
 this: